The site and the brief

-Our building for Balliol College accommodates student residences and public rooms on the edge of the College’s sports field and on the periphery of the historic city centre.
+The Jowett Walk Buildings for Balliol College, Oxford, contain student residences and a range of shared College facilities.
+They run along one side of the College’s sports field, on the periphery of the historic city centre.

-Our design had to allow for a phased development, with Phase I fulfilling the College’s immediate requirements (Phase II has now been completed).
-The scheme had to be flexible enough to allow possible changes to the brief for future phases.
+The design had to allow for phased construction, with the first phase fulfilling the College’s immediate requirements.
+Sufficient flexibility was needed to allow possible changes to the brief for future phases.

 The solution consists of a series of linked pavilions that reflect the suburban residential character of the area, rather than the quadrangles of medieval Oxford.
-The use of discrete pavilions allows the required phasing of the development.
+The layout creates small three-sided courts between the pavilions, some open to the sports field and some to the road.
+It also allows the required phasing of the development.

 - Balliol College Oxford